DamnWidget/SublimePySide/README.markdown

     ctrl+super+c, ctrl+super+q on Mac OSX
     ctrl+shift+c, ctrl+shift+q on Windows

-To convert PyQt4 to PySide eyntax you can use the keybindings:
+To convert PyQt4 to PySide syntax you can use the keybindings:

     ctrl+shift+c, ctrl+shift+p on Linux
     ctrl+super+c, ctrl+super+p on Mac OSX